How to influence B2B Buying Journey - Case Study, Insights and Best Practices

 2. Ungate the content, please

 I am convinced there is no piece of content you can generate that isn't more valuable in this environment ungated.
 Get as many eyeballs on your content as possible, eliminate friction, and provide a better experience with your brand.
+Content marketing is how you can be in front of a customer who is searching for an answer online.

 3. Intent & web de-anonymizers eliminate need for Bottom of the Funnel (BOFU) content forms